sea-boat/super-robot/README.md

 ## super-robot
-a robot that can chat with people and handle the business.
+a robot based on Alice Bot, which can chat with people and handle the business.

 ## Features
 * Alice Bot for chatting.